Al Ahly SC: Mahmoud El Khatib era and return to African success (2017–)

-On 21 September 2021, Al-Ahly lost the Egyptian Super Cup to Tala'ea El Gaish in a 3–2 defeat on penalties, This resulted in a disciplinary action by the club's board, deducting £E300,000 from the players, football director, and the entirety of the coaching staff salaries.
-The deduction was later lifted after Al-Ahly beat Zamalek 5–3 in the Cairo derby on 5 November 2021.
+On 21 September 2021, Al Ahly lost the Egyptian Super Cup to Tala'ea El Gaish in a 3–2 defeat on penalties, This resulted in a disciplinary action by the club's board, deducting £E300,000 from the players, football director, and the entirety of the coaching staff salaries.
+The deduction was later lifted after Al Ahly beat Zamalek 5–3 in the Cairo derby on 5 November 2021.

-On 22 December 2021, Al-Ahly won its eigthth CAF Super Cup after beating Raja CA 6–5 on penalties.
+On 22 December 2021, Al Ahly won its eighth CAF Super Cup after beating Raja CA 6–5 on penalties.